 To give you an idea of cost, to insure an electric bike with a retail price of £1,750 (the average sale price of an electric bike) against theft and damage costs £8.85 per month or to insure with Personal Accident Cover, Public Liability, Legal Expenses and Replacement Bike Hire costs £12.26 per month.
 It is worth noting that in some countries outside the UK electric bike insurance is a legal requirement.

 Are Electric Bikes Worth It?

 Ultimately only you can decide whether or not an electric bike is worth it to you.
 It’s clear that owning an electric bike is going to be more expensive than a non-electric bike but perhaps not by as much as you’d first thought!
 That’s because many of the costs of an electric bike are the same as those that you’ll need for a non-electric bike anyway.
+One of the big differences is of course just the cost of an electric bike over a regular one.
 It’s also worthwhile considering how low the annual running cost of an electric bike is in comparison to a car – if you’re able to replace your car with an electric bike you may be on track to save thousands of pounds over the years.